MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 ![](media/rserver-getting-started/image8.jpeg)

 > [!Tip]
 > These plots are great if you have a small data set in memory.
-However, when working with big data, some plot types may not be very informative when working directly with the data (e.g., scatter plots can produce a big blob of ink) and others may be computational intensive (e.g., require sorting data).
-A good starting place is the *rxHistogram* function in RevoScaleR that efficiently computes and renders histograms for large data sets.
-And remember that RevoScaleR functions such as *rxCube* can provide summary information that is easily amenable to the impressive plotting capabilities provided by R packages.
+However, when working with big data, some plot types may not be very informative when working directly with the data (for example, scatter plots can produce a big blob of ink) and others may be computational intensive (if sorting is required).
+A better alternative is the *rxHistogram* function in RevoScaleR that efficiently computes and renders histograms for large data sets.
+Additionally, RevoScaleR functions such as *rxCube* can provide summary information that is easily amenable to the impressive plotting capabilities provided by R packages.

 ### Summary Statistics